 Budget Document: The instrument used by the budget-making authority to present a comprehensive financial program to the appropriating body.
 The budget document usually consists of two parts.
-The first part contains a message from the budget-making authority, together with a summary of proposed expenditures and the means of financing them.
-The second consists of schedules supporting the summary. schedules show in detail the information as to the past years actual revenues, expenditures and other data used in making the estimates.
+The first part contains a message budget-making from the authority. together with a summary of proposed expenditures and the means of financing them.
+The second consists of schedules supporting the summary.
+These schedules show in detail the information as to the past years actual revenues, expenditures and other data used in making the estimates.
 In addition to the budget document, an appropriation ordinance will be necessary to put the budget into effect.